-Times have never been better for the best camcorders – with 4K cameras now being available at every price point.
-More and more people are realizing that having a device that is dedicated and designed for shooting video, and have a big zoom built in, often makes a camcorder a better choice than a multi-purpose camera or smartphone.
+Times have never been better for the best camcorders – with 4K cameras (opens in new tab) now being available at every price point.
+More and more people are realizing that having a device that is dedicated and designed for shooting movies – and have a big zoom built in – often means, when choosing the best camera for video (opens in new tab), a camcorder a much better choice than a multi-purpose camera or smartphone (opens in new tab).

-That's why we're here.
-We've put together a list of what we reckon to be the best camcorders available on the market right now.
+We've put together a list of what we reckon are the best camcorders available on the market right now.
 From small, self-contained shooters designed for holidays and day-to-day casual shooting, to the best and latest 4K camcorders that produce footage of superior quality, there should be something for all users – and all budgets!

 Best 4K camcorders

 4K video has become the new standard for serious filmmaking.
 It doesn't just give you a step up in resolution, it gives you some scope for cropping and panning later while you're editing your videos.
 Here are some great 4K camcorders that let you step up the quality without overstretching your budget.(opens in new tab)